 (j) Sexual Exploitation: Sexual Exploitation is purposely or knowingly doing or attempting to do any of the following:

-(l) Any attempted acts of sexual misconduct and/or interpersonal violence defined above are also violations of this policy.
+(k) Any attempted acts of sex-based misconduct are also violations of this policy.

 (a) Unauthorized use, possession, or theft of property or service.
 Such property may be personal or public.

 (b) Damaging or defacing of University property or the property of another person whether or not it is on University premises.

 (c) Tampering with or damaging fire safety equipment.

 (a) Hazing is any action or situation that recklessly or intentionally endangers the mental or physical health and/or safety of a student for purposes including but not limited to: initiation or admission into, association or affiliation with, any registered student organization or other group whether or not officially recognized by the University operating under registration with the University or any student group operating with official sanction of the University.
 Hazing in violation of Florida Statutes may result in felony charges.
 A student may commit an act of hazing whether the student is a prospective, current, or former member of the organization or group.
 The actions of active, associate, new and/or prospective members, former members, or alumni of a student organization or group may be considered hazing under this rule.

 (b) Hazing includes brutality of a physical nature such as whipping, beating, branding, forced calisthenics, exposure to the elements; forced consumption of any food, liquid, liquor, drug, or other substances; or other forced elements; or other forced activity which could adversely affect the mental or physical health or safety of the individual.

 (c) Hazing includes any activity which could subject the individual to extreme mental stress such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or any other activity that could adversely affect the mental health or dignity of the individual.